posabsolute/inker/readme.md

 ### Inker with dynamic custom data

-Inker can use json files as a source of dynamic data, an use example would be to test product loops.
-Of course this means that if you get that data from a back-end api you will need to replace the loop system to match your templating engine after.
+Inker can use json files as a source of dynamic data, example wout want to test a product loop.

 This is a built-in feature of [grunt-nunjucks-2-html](https://www.npmjs.com/package/grunt-nunjucks-2-html).
 ```javascript